iluwatar/java-design-patterns/combinator/README.md

 ---
-title: "Combinator Pattern in Java: Comprehensive Guide & Examples"
+title: "Combinator Pattern in Java: Crafting Flexible Code Compositions"
+shortTitle: Combinator
 description: "Learn how to use the Combinator pattern in Java with real-world examples and comprehensive explanations.
 Enhance your Java design skills with this detailed guide."
 category: Functional
 language: en